B-Slowig/TtT-V5_Eng/Presentation/TtT_U_14_V5-1_EN.md

  Moderation:- "Are there any questions that arose from yesterday?
 Were there any terms you could not classify in pairs?"- Let the group primarily answer questions

+## WORKSHOP MAP
+! image here

+comment:
+Active:
+ Lecture:- Go through the original workshop map- Review the workshop map screenshot with wishes/concerns from participants on the first day- Introduce the agenda for the day
+ Passive:
+ * Prepare slide "Workshop Map with Wishes and Concerns from Participants" from Day 1: Insert a screenshot from the Day 1 slide "Participants' Wishes and Concerns"

+## TODAY’S SCHEDULE
+!images here